myshell-ai/AIlice/README.md

 When you run it for the first time, you will be asked to enter the api-key of openai.
 If you only want to use open source LLM, you do not need to enter it.
 You can also modify the api-key by editing the config.json file.
 Please note that the first time When using an open source LLM, it will take a long time to download the model weights, please make sure you have enough time and disk space.

 As shown in the examples, you can use the Agent through AIliceMain.py or AIliceWeb.py.
 The former is a command line program, and the latter provides a web dialogue interface based on gradio.
-Both are used in the same way except that AIliceWeb does not support voice conversations currently.
+Both are used in the same way.

 - --**modelID** specifies the model.
 The currently supported models can be seen in config.json.
 We will implement a simpler model specification method in the future.